1Hibiki1/locks-py/README.md

 - The VM does nothing and continues with execution if there is a return statement outside a function.
 The tree walk interpreter throws a 'return outside function' syntax error.

 - Multiline comments are not correctly highlighted in the Editor.
 They only work when `/**/` is typed in first, and then the comment is written.
+When highlighted correctly, their foreground doesn't change even on change of theme.
+For now, syntax highlighting for multiline comments will be disabled.